TMS Clinical Results

 Study 3: Cress 2015

-In this study, 123 patients with unipolar, non-psychotic MDD who had failed to receive benefit from prior antidepressant treatment were given TMS Therapy using the NeuroStar TMS Therapy System (Neuronetics, Inc., Malvern, PA, USA).
+In this study, 123 patients with unipolar, non-psychotic MDD who had failed to receive benefit from prior antidepressant treatment were given TMS.
 Patients were treated daily (five days a week for approximately four to six weeks).
 The study’s primary outcome of interest was the change in depressive symptoms utilizing the Beck Depressive Inventory Scale (BDI II).
 The mean baseline score was 25.6, indicating moderate depression with a mean end point score of 10.2 by the end of the study, indicating remission.
 Overall, 89 out of the 123 patients (72.4 percent) achieved remission of symptoms during acute treatment.
 There were no serious adverse events reported.
 From this patient population, 10 patients who achieved remission in the acute phase of TMS were evaluated over the course of four years, with over 80.0 percent of patients maintaining remission from their depression.